Wikstroemia uva-ursi

 Hawaiian Names:

-The name ʻākia is also shared by Solanum nelsonii, a small native shrub in the Solanaceae or Nightshade family.
+The name ʻākia is also shared by Solanum nelsonii, a small endemic shrub in the Solanaceae or Nightshade family.

 ʻĀkia also means "to ferment; very sour, as poi. ʻAi ʻākia, sour poi."
 [5] Any name realionship is uncertain.